Jordan231111/PSoftDoc/README.md

-Here’s the updated **Sam's Guide to the Gradliest VSCode** with **Step 6 removed** and adjustments based on the provided `build.gradle` file for further clarification.
+Here's the updated **Sam's Guide to the Gradliest VSCode** with **Step 6 removed** and adjustments based on the provided `build.gradle` file for further clarification.
+This guide is updated for Java 21 and Gradle 8.14 (as of 2025).

 ---